vsuo/03-Getting-and-Cleaning-Data/CodeBook.md

 # DATA DICTIONARY - Smartphones Data Set

+This purpose of this course project is to read the human activity recognition data, a study conducted by Universit‡ degli Studi di Genova.
+Via Opera Pia 11A, I-16145, Genoa, Italy.
+The goal of this particular excercise is to demostrate clear understanding of reading and cleaning data captured as a part of this study.
+The records from various experiments are provided in various files.

 This dataset for this project is broken into two sets 1) training data (~70%) and 2) test data (~30%).
-All variables for each set is described below.
+Each file and corresponding variables are described below.

 ##1.	activity_labels
 a.
 Describes 6 activities which were tracked during the experiments